 NEW LOCATION!
 Mac & Eats (Near Test Track and Creations Shop back entrance) – Opening NOW

 - Macaroni and Cheese with House-made Italian Sausage and Peppers (plant-based) – $5.75

 NEW Item – Brew-Wing at the EPCOT Experience

 - Crispy Brussels Sprouts with Buffalo sauce and plant-based Blue Cheese – $5

 Modified Vegan Options at the Epcot International Food and Wine Festival

-The festival runs daily from 11 a.m. to park close August 29th through November 23rd, 2019.
-For more info on this event including entertainment and special add on dining experiences visit the official Walt Disney World website.
+The festival runs daily from 11 a.m. to park close starting on July 15th, thru November 20th.
+For more info on this event visit the official Walt Disney World website.
 Happy munching fellow herbivores!

 LOOKING FOR VEGAN OPTIONS IN THE THEME PARKS, WATER PARKS AND DISNEY SPRINGS?

 Click any of the images below for those guides.

 LOOKING FOR VEGAN OPTIONS IN THE WALT DISNEY WORLD RESORT HOTELS?